Bob Neuwirth: Career

 Neuwirth first met Bob Dylan in 1961, at the inaugural Indian Neck Folk Festival held in Branford, Connecticut.
 He soon became Dylan's friend and associate, as well as his road manager.
 Neuwirth consequently accompanied Dylan on his England tour in 1965, the Newport Folk Festival that same year that saw the Electric Dylan controversy, and featured alongside him in D. A. Pennebaker's documentary Dont Look Back (1967).
 Neuwirth pulled back from Dylan's circle after the latter's motorcycle accident in 1966 and subsequent withdrawal from public life.
 However, he returned in time to help assemble the backing band for the Rolling Thunder Revue tour ten years later.
 He also appeared in Dylan's own self-referential romantic fantasy/tour film Renaldo and Clara (1978).
 The lower half of him appears behind Dylan in Daniel Kramer's front cover photo for the album Highway 61 Revisited.
-He also intended to do a film with Edie Sedgwick – who he introduced to Dylan in 1965 – before her death in 1971.
+He also intended to do a film with Edie Sedgwick, whom he introduced to Dylan in 1965, before her death in 1971.

 With Janis Joplin and poet Michael McClure, Neuwirth co-wrote the song "Mercedes Benz" in August 1970, while improvising during a drinking session at a bar in Port Chester, New York.
 He scribbled the lyrics onto a napkin, which Joplin sang at her Capitol Theatre show that same night and then recorded a cappella just three days before she died.
 Neuwirth also introduced Kris Kristofferson to Joplin, who would have a major posthumous hit single with Kristofferson's song "Me and Bobby McGee", which Neuwirth first played for Joplin.
 Colin Irwin wrote:Painter, road manager, sidekick, confidante, henchman, poet, underground cult hero, womanizer, party organizer, self-appointed king of cool, and baiter-in-chief of Baez, Donovan, and any other unfortunate who wound up in the line of fire of his sledgehammer jibes, Neuwirth went on to become a film-maker and a credible singer-songwriter in his own right, co-writing the wonderful "Mercedes Benz" with his friend Janis Joplin.